pipelight/doc.pipelight/introduction/bootstrap.md

 p init
 ```

-If they do not exists yet, you can see to files are created.
+If they do not exists yet, you can see two files are created.

 ```sh
 pipelight.ts # Your configuration file where your pipelines lay